Skip to content

 A recognizable, memorable service business brand helps you stand out from your competitors and build a reputation for your business.
 That brand starts with your business name and logo.

-First, pick a junk removal business name that attracts customers and makes a strong statement about your business.
+To create your brand, first pick a junk removal business name that attracts customers and makes a strong statement about your business.
 Make sure it’s not already in use in your service area, too.

 Then design a logo for your junk removal service.
 You can hire a designer to help, or you can make one yourself using an online logo builder like Looka.
 It could look something like this: